The Taiwan Travel Act Threatens To Further Complicate U.S., China Relations

 In fact, Taiwan's export-reliant economy could suffer a serious blow if the U.S. and China launch a trade war.
 China is Taiwan's largest trade partner, with nearly 30 percent of its exports — which are a key part of the global supply chain for the tech industry — going to China.

-The appointment of former ambassador John Bolton as Trump's new national security adviser also stands to further complicate the situation.
+The appointment of former Ambassador John Bolton as Trump's new national security adviser also stands to further complicate the situation.
 Bolton wrote in The Wall Street Journal in January that the U.S. should "play the Taiwan card" against China, suggesting the U.S. would lend Taiwan full diplomatic status if China doesn't back off in the South China Sea.

-Earlier this week, China reportedly placed communications jamming equipment in the South China Sea in order to assert its dominance in the region.
+Earlier this week, China reportedly placed communications-jamming equipment in the South China Sea to assert its dominance in the region.
 Glaser says that if the Chinese feel threatened they could use military force against Taiwan.

-"If the Chinese decide that there's a lot of nationalist pressure on their leadership, and they're losing legitimacy of the Chinese Communist Party they could decide to attack Taiwan," she says.
-"And for the United States to defend Taiwan would be very very challenging because we're pretty far away and the amount of forces that we have in Japan and other places in the region is limited."
+"If the Chinese decide that there's a lot of nationalist pressure on their leadership and they're losing legitimacy of the Chinese Communist Party they could decide to attack Taiwan," she says.
+"And for the United States to defend Taiwan would be very, very challenging because we're pretty far away and the amount of forces that we have in Japan and other places in the region is limited."

-Note: A previous version of this story incorrectly said that the U.S. had pledged in the Three Joint Communiques agreement to maintain the Chinese position regarding Taiwan.
-The U.S. acknowledges China's position but made no such pledge.